kferris10/506-final/index.md

 <img src="assets/fig/catPlots.png" title="plot of chunk catPlots" alt="plot of chunk catPlots" style="display: block; margin: auto;" />

 It appears as though there is not much evidence to suggest that sex, teacher's experience, teacher's math knowledge, or school's poverty rate,  have a strong positive or negative effect on student's math improvement.
-For each of these terms, there is just too much uncertainty to say that they have a positive or negative effect on math improvement.
-There may be some evidence that teacher's math background has a positive effect on student's improvement.
+For each of these terms, there is just too much uncertainty to identify whether they have a strong effect on math improvement.
+The 95% confidence interval for teacher's math knowledge contains zero, but most of the interval is above zero and the entire 50% interval is above zero.
+So there is some evidence that teacher's math knowledge has a positive effect on student's improvement, but the evidence is not conclusive.

 SES does tend to have a positive effect on student's math improvements.
 Interestingly, the pre-score for both minorities and non-minorities has a negative relationship with math gain.
 This could mean that student's who are already good don't tend to get much better.
-Alternatively, it could me that we are seeing a strong regression to the mean in these data.
-This would suggest that student's who did very well in kindergarten were just lucky and that luck dissipated the next year.
+Alternatively, it could mean that we are seeing a strong regression to the mean in these data.
+This would suggest that students who did very well in kindergarten were just lucky and that luck dissipated the next year.

-There is extremely strong evidence that the intercept adjustment for minorities is pretty negative.
+There is extremely strong evidence that the intercept adjustment for minorities is negative.
 This suggests that, on average, minorities tend to have smaller improvements than non-minorities.
 I did not include a caterpillar interval for the interaction term because it is fairly small.
 But there is some evidence that the slope on pre-score is more negative for minorities; this would suggest that minority students who were initially strong did not improve as much as non-minorities who were initially strong.

 The variances of both the class and school effect are both one-tenth the variance of the residual error.
 This suggests that, relative to the noise is the data, the variability between schools and between classes within a school is not very large.